Case Study: University of Zagreb eliminated downtime with KernelCare

 Patching vulnerabilities as soon as possible is the best practice that helps protect infrastructures from security breaches.
 But vulnerability patching is usually delayed because of a lack of resources, no common view regarding applications and assets, and no ability to take critical applications and systems off-line so they can be patched quickly.

-In order to protect the infrastructure of the University of Zagreb’s Academy of Fine Arts, Mirsad Todorovac, CARNet system engineer, started looking for the Linux kernel patching automation tools.
+In order to protect the infrastructure of the University of Zagreb’s Academy of Fine Arts, their CARNet system engineer started looking for Linux kernel patching automation tools.
 He was looking for an alternative to the manual fixing of kernel vulnerabilities, which were considered as a burden to the system administration, as they brought unwanted downtime.
 After thorough research, he has found KernelCare and currently marks 8 months in uptime!
-Hear Mirsad’s story in his own words.
+Hear their story in their own words.

 Later we qualified as a non-profit organization.
 I was surprised to learn that our “fully patched” Debian Jessie servers had 91 vulnerabilities fixed by KernelCare and now I feel so much safer about our servers and my employment.
 We are now fully live patched, and our uptime is 8 months and increasing.
 Writing long apologetic emails that non-technical users wouldn’t understand anyway became a thing of the past.
 My fellow administrators were convinced by the fact that major players like Dell have adopted this solution for their servers.